Battersea Power Station: History

 Located on the south bank of the River Thames, in Nine Elms, Battersea, an inner-city district of South West London, the building comprises two power stations, built in two stages in a single building.
 Battersea A Power Station was built in the 1930s and Battersea B Power Station, to its east, in the 1950s.
 They were built to a near-identical design, providing the four-chimney structure.

-The power station was decommissioned between 1975 and 1983 and remained empty until 2014.
-It was designated as a Grade II listed building in 1980.
-In 2007 its listed status was upgraded to Grade II*.

 The station is one of the world's largest brick buildings, and notable for its original, lavish Art Deco interior fittings and decor.
-The structure remained largely unused for more than 30 years after its closure; in 2008 its condition was described as "very bad" by English Heritage, which included it in its Heritage at Risk Register.
-The site was also listed on the 2004 World Monuments Watch by the World Monuments Fund.